 People are able to resolve their inner conflicts more easily when they express themselves artistically.
 It reduces stress and anxiety, improves self-esteem, and increases awareness.
 Art therapists encourage their patients to reveal their thoughts and emotions with the help of creativity.
 Creating art can at once provide you with a sense of accomplishment and reveal your unconscious thoughts.

 Ayurveda is one of the most ancient and well documented system of medicine equally relevant in modern times.
 It consists of a number of disciplines, including aromatherapy, diet, herbal medicine, acupuncture, yoga, massage, meditation and balancing of energies.
 More than 90% of India’s population use some form of Ayurvedic therapy.

 Biofeedback is an interactive treatment technique that trains clients to become more aware of their physiological responses.
 It is supported by the latest technology, which receives signals from patients’ bodies.
 Therapists use biofeedback and body language to reduce tension and anxiety and can help you gain control over your emotions.

 Chiropractic’s origins lie in the folk medicine of bonesetting.
 It focuses on the spine and other joints of the body, and their connection to the nervous system.
 Chiropractors perform adjustments to the spine and your health are related in a fundamental way.
 As such, they perform spinal and and other corporeal adjustments to correct musculoskeletal disorders.

 Dance therapists help clients express themselves in a nonverbal manner and achieve the integration of bodily, emotional and cognitive processes.
 Improvisation follows a shared point of contact and involves falling, counterbalance, rolling, centering and breathing techniques.
 Contact improvisation increases the responsiveness to partners and surroundings.

-Emotional Freedom Techniques, or EFT (also known as Tapping), is a universal healing tool that can provide impressive results for physical, emotional, and performance issues.
+Emotional Freedom Techniques (also known as Tapping), is a psycho-corporal tool that can provide impressive results for physical, emotional, and performance issues.
 EFT operates on the understanding that no matter what part of your life needs improvement, there are unresolved emotional issues in the way.